sigmdel/domoticz_button/README.md

 Pressing the encoder push-button once will change the status and thus toggle the corresponding IoT device.
 A lamp will be turned off or on.
 A dimmer will be turned off or on without changing its brightness level, at least in my experience with Tasmota controlled dimmers.
 A Domoticz scene will be executed.
-The Goodnight scene turns on bedside lights and gradually turns off all other lights in the house.
-This is all defined in Domoticz.
+For example, the Goodnight scene turns on bedside lights and gradually turns off all other lights in the house.

 If the device is a dimmer, pressing the push-button twice will put the controller in a brightness editing mode.